reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 the consumer code to the CI, the build will fail because the stub is not available in an online Maven repository.

 Thus, we have to wait until the provider team is finished with implementing the contract and the provider code is pushed to the CI.
-The provider build pipe should be configured to automatically publish the stub to the Maven repository (Nexus, Artifactory) used by the development team.
+The provider build pipeline should be configured to automatically publish the stub to an online Maven repository like a Nexus or Artifactory installation.

-Once the provider build has passed the CI build pipe, we can adapt our test and remove the `workOffline` flag:
+Once the provider build has passed the CI build pipeline, we can adapt our test and remove the `workOffline` flag:

 ```java
 @AutoConfigureStubRunner(ids = "io.reflectoring:user-service:+:stubs:6565")